Cognitive Task Analysis:

 Behavioral Task Analysis

-Behavioral Task Analysis is used to capture overt actions by observing and recording an Exemplary Practitioner perform the task.
+Behavioral Task Analysis is used to capture overt actions by observing and recording an Exemplary Practitioner performing the task.
 Questions may also asked to ensure the analyst has fully captured the performance.
 This is perhaps the easiest task analysis method.
 The output is a list of steps that may also have diagrams or pictures of the desired performance to aid the performers.
 A simple example for a Data Analyst might be:

 - Turn on computer and start spreadsheet application.